-- id : the new C type for this struct. - id-pointer: a pointer type that should be used when a pointer to values of this struct are used. - id?: a predicate for the new type. - id-tag: the tag string object that is used with instances. - make-id: a constructor, which expects an argument for each type. - id-field-id: an accessor function for each field-id. - set-id-field-id!: a mutator function for each field-id.

-• id: structure-type information compatible with struct-out or match (but not define-struct); currently, this information is correct only when no super-id is specified.
+- id : the new C type for this struct. - id-pointer: a pointer type that should be used when a pointer to values of this struct are used. - id?: a predicate for the new type. - id-tag: the tag string object that is used with instances. - make-id: a constructor, which expects an argument for each type. - id-field-id: an accessor function for each field-id; if the field has a cstruct type, then the result of the accessor is a pointer to the field within the enclosing structure, rather than a copy of the field. - set-id-field-id!: a mutator function for each field-id. - id: structure-type information compatible with struct-out or match (but not define-struct); currently, this information is correct only when no super-id is specified.

 Objects of the new type are actually C pointers, with a type tag that is a list that contains the string form of id.
 Since structs are implemented as pointers, they can be used for a pointer input to a foreign function: their address will be used.
 To make this a little safer, the corresponding cpointer type is defined as id-pointer.
-The $id$ type should not be used when a pointer is expected, since it will cause the struct to be copied rather than use the pointer value, leading to memory corruption.
+The id type should not be used when a pointer is expected, since it will cause the struct to be copied rather than use the pointer value, leading to memory corruption.